Welcome curious cats! Skye Blake here to get the facts about the age-old question “Can cats drink milk?”

 Provide Extra Water

-It’s always best to have fresh water available for your cat even if she eats only wet or raw food.
+It’s always best to have fresh water available daily for your cat even if she eats only wet or raw food.

 Your cat might prefer running water instead of a bowl, so here are some ideas for either…